knupel/Rope/README.md

 ### costume package
 `vertex()` and `vertexBezier()` method with direct acces via the `vec` type.
 Collection of shape in the costume package.

+For the moment costume available: primitive 2D, circle with bezier handle, virus, star

 ## Download last build for OSX
 [download](https://github.com/StanLepunK/Rope/blob/master/Rope.zip)